pietruszkajacek/kocotfoto/README.md

-# Strona internetowa (wizytówa) fotografii ślubnej (Next.js, Markdown, and TypeScript)
+# Strona internetowa (wizytówka) fotografii ślubnej (Next.js, Markdown, and TypeScript)

 ## How to use